 - Begin introducing pureed baby foods (if not already).

-- Parents and teachers will work to develop a schedule of eating food and drinking milk (formula or breast milk).
+- Parents and teachers will work to develop a schedule for eating food and drinking milk (formula or breast milk).

 9-11 months of age:

-- The child will be introduced to self-feeding techniques.
+- Children will be introduced to self-feeding techniques.
 Some self-feeding skills are: